-- In this manual, the product names "COOLPIX L22" and "COOLPIX L21" may sometimes be abbreviated as "L22" and "L21". - A Secure Digital (SD) memory card is referred to as a "memory card". - The setting at the time of purchase is referred to as the "default setting". - The names of menu items displayed in the camera monitor, and the names of buttons or messages displayed in the computer monitor appear in bold.
+- Secure Digital (SD) memory card, SDHC memory card, and SDXC memory card are referred to as "memory card." - The setting at the time of purchase is referred to as the "default setting." - The names of menu items displayed in the camera monitor, and the names of buttons or messages displayed in the computer monitor appear in bold.